Baseball’s Ten Greatest Season Performances by a Hitter

 Perhaps tanned, likely rested and definitely ready after three years serving the armed forces in World War II, the Splendid Splinter rejected a then-astounding $500,000 offer to play in Mexico and proved he was still the AL’s immortal among mortals—and showed the National League a thing or two when he launched two homers, including a famous blast off one of Rip Sewell’s high-arcing “eephus” pitches, in the All-Star Game.
 It makes one wonder how sick his numbers would have been had he taken the money and run south of the border.

 Funny thing was, even though Williams dominated, he didn’t place first in any of the triple crown categories; he placed second in each.
 But he did lead going away in walks (156) and runs scored (142), and his potency at the plate drove Cleveland manager Lou Boudreau, for one, to extremes when the Indian pilot instigated the “Williams Shift,” in which he clogged up the right side of the field with Indian defenders to combat the dead-pull left-handed hitter.
 Not only did the Shift fail to quell Williams’ output, it backfired on the day the Red Sox clinched the AL pennant when he shanked a drive to the vacated left side and ended up collecting the only inside-the-park homer of his career.
-Although the year ended on a sour note for Williams thanks to a bad elbow that hobbled him in what would be his only World Series appearance, he would finally win his first of two lifetime MVP awards, overcoming the bias of voters (particularly in Boston) who despised his attitude towards the media and his prima donna persona.
+Although the year ended on a sour note for Williams thanks to a bad elbow that hobbled him in what would be his only World Series appearance, he would finally win his first of two lifetime MVP awards, overcoming the bias of voters (particularly in Boston) who despised his attitude toward the media and his prima donna persona.

 Ted Williams, 1942